3.2. Commands

 --index-state=STATE

 Pin your request to a specific Hackage index state.
 Available STATE formats: Unix timestamps (e.g. @1474732068), ISO8601 UTC timestamps (e.g. 2016-09-24T17:47:48Z), or HEAD (default).
+This determines which package versions are available as well as which .cabal file revision is selected (unless --pristine is used).

 --pristine